 A few things to keep in mind when encountering coyotes:

-1. Don't run from a coyote, you will only trigger them to assume you are some sort of prey.
+2. Don't run from a coyote, you will only trigger them to assume they are supposed to chase you.

-Coyotes are wild animals and should be treated and respected as such but they are just trying to survive just like we are, they have families they need to feed and don't just go around attacking humans.
+6. Coyotes are wild animals and should be treated and respected as such but they are just trying to survive just like we are.
+They have families they need to feed and don't just go around attacking humans.
 Be smarter than the coyote, don't let yourself or your pets be attacked.